GSA/digitalgov.gov/content/news/2022/10/2022-10-14-latinx-identity-in-design-tech-and-government.md

 date: 2022-10-14 11:16:00 -0500
 title: Latinx Identity in Design, Tech, and Government
 deck: The TTS Latinx employee resource group shares definitions, data, and the importance of representation in civic tech.
-summary: TTS highlights Latinx employees in civic tech by outlining how ethnicity is defined, reported, and its importance in designing better products and services.
+summary: TTS highlights Latinx employees in civic tech by outlining how ethnicity is defined and reported, and its importance in designing better products and services.
 # See all topics at https://digital.gov/topics
 topics:
   - multilingual